Learn Giving Up

 |

-I'm a big fan of looking through the viewfinder before you take the
+through the viewfinder before you take the photo.
+In

-photo.
-In this case I held the camera up in roughly the right
+this case I held the camera up in roughly the right

 direction and took a photo.
-The resulting photo is terribly from
+The resulting photo is

-a classical compisition point of view - any of the meaningful content
+terribly from a classical composition point of view - any

-is out of the 1/3rds and the thing the eye is meant to focus on (the
+thing the eye is meant to focus on (the bird cage) is

-bird cage) is mostly out of the frame.
+mostly out of the frame.

 I think this photo works for a number of reasons.
-First, the cage

-is shiny which makes it high contrast which attracts your eye to it,
+First, the cage is shiny which makes it high contrast

-more so that the tiny bird in the cage (which you can't see)
+in the cage (which you can't see) would.
+Second, the

-given her a forced perspective.
+foreshortened the scene and given her a forced

-I didn't look through the viewfinder before taking the photo so I
+I didn't look through the viewfinder before taking the

-really can't claim credit.
+photo so I really can't claim credit.

 |

-Tags: abstract(7), long exposure(3), flare(2), farm animal(1), monochromatic(1), chicken(1)
+Tags: abstract(7), long exposure(3), flare(2), chicken(1), wave(1), whale(1)

 From: John Harvey Photo > Learn Photography > Learn Giving Up